|Plans||Shared, WordPress, Website Builder, VPS & Dedicated|

 Bluehost has an excellent knowledge base and education center to help customers get started on the right foot.

-Instead of saying that a company’s customer support is good or bad, I like to judge it based on access and investment levels.
+So instead of saying that a company’s customer support is good or bad, I like to judge it based on access and investment levels.

 I have found both to be good indicators of whether or not a company views customer service as a cost, a sales opportunity, or an investment.